 Ten of them are in memory of William L. Elkins, and ten in memory of George D. Widener.
+The Scholarships will be awarded by the Board of Directors upon the recommendation of the Committee on Instruction and the Faculty of the Schools.

-Through the generosity of Edward Bok, a scholarship is available from the "Philadelphia Prize," established for the Academy's Annual Exhibition.
+Through the generosity of Edward Bok, a scholarship will be available from the balance of the "Philadelphia Prize," which he has established for the Academy's Annual Exhibition of Painting and Sculpture.

-Under the will of Mary R. Burton, deceased, another free scholarship is provided, and through the generosity of Mrs. George K. Johnson, the Sarah Kaighn Cooper Free Scholarship has been established.
+Under the will of Mary R. Burton, deceased, a free scholarship has been established.

+Through the generosity of Mrs. George K. Johnson, the Sarah Kaighn Cooper Free Scholarship has been established.